64J0/fsharp-rabbitmq/README.md

 dotnet run --project EmitLog/ "Fourth message...."
 ```

----
+### Publish/subscribe pattern 2

-**Publish/subscribe pattern 2** - deliver a message to multiple consumers, but limit some consumers to a subset of all the messages (`direct` exchange) using QueueBinding `routingKey`:
+Deliver a message to multiple consumers, but limit some consumers to a subset of all the messages (`direct` exchange) using QueueBinding `routingKey`:

 ```bash
 # 1 run the ReceiveLogsDirect/ project